If you have read Part one- I encourage you to do so HERE- then come back to read Part two.

 However, the Christian hopes that life will continue beyond this world in another form and dimension called heaven.
 Having this point of view and assurance that our life will continue after our death, life and death take on a completely different hue.

-Death is no longer the scary big boogie man that must be ignored at all costs but a fact of life with hope for today and an eternal future.
+Death is no longer the scary big boogie man that must be ignored at all costs, but a fact of life with hope for today and an eternal future.

 None of us wishes to face the reality of death, particularly in our Western culture, where we tend to tuck it away, and it is never a topic of conversation.
 Unfortunately, not discussing what will happen in our death has become a cultural norm and is not helpful in times of tragedy.
 When we are mentally and emotionally prepared for an event, we can cope much better than when we are not.